patrizi-luca/luca.github.io/_posts/2021-08-29-mastering-cplusplus.md

   - delete deallocates memory previously allocated by new and calls destructors for objects if applicable.

 To avoid memory leaks in C++, it's crucial to release allocated memory appropriately.
 Always pair memory allocation functions with their corresponding deallocation counterparts (malloc with free and new with delete).
 Additionally, consider using smart pointers, like std::unique_ptr and std::shared_ptr, to automate memory management and reduce the risk of leaks.

+### Question 4:  Templates and Generics:
+In C++, templates provide a powerful mechanism for generic programming, allowing developers to create functions and classes that can operate on various data types without sacrificing type safety.

+- *Concept of Templates:*
+  - *Function Templates:* These allow you to define a function with generic types.
+For example: cpp template <typename T>
+       T add(T a, T b) {
+           return a + b;
+       }

+- *Class Templates:* Similar to function templates, class templates enable the creation of generic classes. cpp template <typename T>
+       class Container {
+           T value;
+       public:
+           // constructor, methods, etc.
+       };

+- *Template Specializations:*
+  - Sometimes, generic templates need specialized implementations for specific data types.
+This is achieved through template specializations. cpp template <>
+       class Container<int> {
+           int value;
+       public:
+           // specialized implementation for int
+       };

+  - Specializations allow tailoring the behavior of templates for specific types while maintaining the generic nature for others.

+Understanding templates is fundamental for writing flexible and reusable code in C++.
+They enhance code efficiency and maintainability by providing a mechanism for generic programming.